 All hospitals have formal, written rules and strict protocols regarding how Pitocin should be used and administered during labor and delivery.
 These rules are primarily designed to protect the hospital from potential liability.

-As a general rule, hospital rules for Pitocin require doctors to start out slowly with a low dose and then gradually increase the dose after monitoring the patient’s response.
-Most hospitals limit or prohibit the use of Pitocin when the mother is dilating, having strong contractions, or the baby is showing concerning signs on the fetal monitoring strips such as late or recurrent variable decelerations.
-Hospital Pitocin protocols also mandate that doctors and nurses continuously monitor a mother’s response to Pitocin once it is administered.
+As a general rule, hospital rules for Pitocin require doctors to start slowly with a low dose and then gradually increase the dose after monitoring the patient’s response.
+Most hospitals limit or prohibit the use of Pitocin when the mother is dilating, having strong contractions, or the baby is showing concerning signs on the fetal monitoring strips, such as late or recurrent variable decelerations.
+Hospital Pitocin protocols also mandate that doctors and nurses continuously monitor a mother’s response to Pitocin once administered.

 So what happens if the doctors or nurses violate or disregard the hospital rules for administering Pitocin?
 Does that mean that they are automatically negligent?
-Arguably yes, but don’t expect a doctor to admit that even in the face of clear evidence.
+Arguably, yes, but don’t expect a doctor to admit that even in the face of clear evidence.

 Pitocin Negligence

 Negligent use or administration of Pitocin in birth injury cases can come in a variety of forms and circumstances.
-One of the most common situations occurs where the doctor orders Pitocin to push through a vaginal delivery despite early warning signs of potential dangers or complications.
+One of the most common situations occurs when the doctor orders Pitocin to push through a vaginal delivery despite early warning signs of potential dangers or complications.
 For example, if the fetal heart tracings are concerning, or the mother’s blood pressure is very high, administering Pitocin would probably be a breach of the standard of care.

-The other very common type of medical negligence involving Pitocin occurs when the doctors and nurses start the mother on Pitocin and then get complacent and neglect to carefully and continuously monitor how the mother is responding.
-Monitoring the mother’s response to Pitocin is critical because some women tend to overrespond to the effects of Pitocin and have contractions that are too strong.
+The other prevalent type of medical negligence involving Pitocin occurs when the doctors and nurses start the mother on Pitocin and then get complacent and neglect to carefully and continuously monitor how the mother is responding.
+Monitoring the mother’s response to Pitocin is critical because some women tend to over-respond to the effects of Pitocin and have contractions that are too strong.
 The delivery team needs to look for warning signs of this and then discontinue the Pitocin to avoid harm to the baby.

 Settlements and Verdicts in Pitocin Birth Injury Cases